 “Hey, cowboy,” she said, sliding into the seat beside him.
 “Long time no see.”

 Tommy arched a brow.
 “Really wanna waste time with small talk?”

 Her brows rose.
-“It’s more polite then crawling right on top of me.”
+“It’s less rude then crawling right on top of me.”

 Her lips crimped, and then her gaze swept down his frame, staying on his lap a moment longer than was polite.
 “And I won’t start now.
 I’ll get us a room.”